Gentle massage, proper feeding, and hydration support healthy bowel movements in a 3-week-old infant.

 Tummy Massage

 A soft tummy massage can relax your baby’s abdominal muscles and encourage peristalsis—the wave-like muscle contractions that move stool through the intestines.
 Use gentle circular motions with your fingertips around the belly button area.
-Massaging clockwise follows the direction of the colon and aids digestion.
+Massaging clockwise follows the direction of the colon and may support digestion.

 Bicycle Leg Movements